 Combine different loan features to create a loan that is comfortable for you and offers you the flexibility to do home improvements as well as invest in your future.

 Don’t overdo your down payment.
-If you spend all your money in a down payment, then you may not have enough to do the improvements you want.
-The rule of thumb is if you are moving into a fixer-upper, go for 10 percent down.
+If you spend all your money on a down payment, then you may not have enough to do the improvements you want.
+The rule of thumb is if you are moving into a fixer-upper, go for 10% down.

 Consider making interest-only payments to manage your debt payment.
 It will give you an opportunity to save that money for retirement or a college fund.